pyKurucz: A Pure Python Reimplementation of Kurucz ATLAS12 and SYNTHE for Stellar Spectrum Synthesis: Summary

 \section{Summary}

-pyKurucz is a pure Python reimplementation of Kurucz's SYNTHE spectrum synthesis code --- the standard tool for computing synthetic stellar spectra from first principles.
-Stellar spectra encode information about a star's temperature, gravity, and chemical composition, but extracting it requires a forward model: given a stellar atmosphere and a catalog of atomic transitions, compute the light that escapes at each wavelength.
-SYNTHE has filled this role for decades. pyKurucz performs the same calculation, to the same numerical precision, entirely in Python.
+pyKurucz is a pure Python reimplementation of Kurucz's ATLAS12 and SYNTHE --- the standard tools for computing self-consistent stellar atmospheres and synthetic spectra from first principles.
+Stellar spectra encode information about a star's temperature, gravity, and chemical composition, but extracting it requires a forward model: starting from $(T_{\rm eff}, \log g)$ and an abundance pattern, the temperature--pressure--density stratification of the atmosphere must first be solved (radiative/convective equilibrium with opacity sampling), and then the emergent spectrum must be computed by integrating radiative transfer through that atmosphere wavelength by wavelength.
+The Kurucz Fortran codes have filled this role for decades. pyKurucz performs the same calculation, to the same numerical precision, entirely in Python.